Myk-edu/adv-prog-project-ocr/README.md

         python -m venv .venv
 3. Activate the virtual environment running the following in PowerShell:

         .venv\Scripts\activate
+4. Install dependencies (Optional)

+        pip install -r requirements.txt
-4. Install poetry (in PowerShell):
+5. Install poetry (in PowerShell):

         pip install poetry
-5. Run poetry to install dependencies, including tesseract, opencv, fastapi:
+6. Run poetry to install dependencies, including tesseract, opencv, fastapi:

         poetry install --no-root
-6. At this stage, you should be able to run the project.
+7. At this stage, you should be able to run the project.
 To run the server, use the below in PowerShell:

         fastapi run preliminary\simple_api.py
+8. in case, If FastAPI does not work on your system, you may use Uvicorn directly:

+        python -m uvicorn preliminary.simple_api:app --reload

+        or

+        python -m uvicorn preliminary.simple_api:app
+9. Run the Video Player(Terminal #2)

+        python player/player_qt6.py
+### So now you can see the new window with:
+- play video
+- load URLs
+- adjust volume
+- seek
+- capture frames for OCR
+- see a transcript
+### Both server and player must run at the same time.
+***
 ### Troubleshooting:
 #### Internal server error – terminal informing of tesseract not installed or not in PATH.
 Make sure tesseract is installed in the system - download from github and install if necessary: